-The data reviewed indicates that tidal flooding by itself is not a significant issue.
+The data reviewed indicates that at the present time, tidal flooding is not a significant issue on the sloughs flowing adjacent to the salt ponds.
 However, flooding concerns arise at times of high stormwater flows combined with extreme high tides.
 If the elevation of high tide near the mouths of the sloughs/creeks do not change, then there will be no apparent change in the level of flood protection that the levees presently offer.
 However, if there are changes in the level of high tide upstream of the mouth, then the level of flood protection will change.